SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-Hieronymous.md

 I would divide this project nicely, in 2-3 modular parts.

 * Fetching and Downloading data.
 This would involve writing custom clients using ``Fido`` interface to download the fits data and write a similar client to download text/html data (from different sources).
 * Pre-processing data.
 The data in form of text/html that we download, would not be in the format that we require.
-Most of the information is in form of tables which are garbled along with other unnecessary data that we don’t require.
+Most of the information is in form of tables which are garbled along with other unnecessary data that we don't require.
 I would create a parser with a separate logic for each source which would extract the tables we want and we could then conveniently manipulate the tables using ``astropy.ascii``.
 * Plotting.
 We would use ``matplotlib`` to overlay the data obtained from the table along with the fits data to create the plots.
 Fetching and downloading data should be simple (due to ``Fido``).
 The main challenges that we would face is most probably in the second step of pre-processing data.
 Since every source would have its own way in which data is structured we would have to implement a parser with a custom logic for each source.
 We would use the ``Table`` provided in ``astropy.ascii`` to store the tabular data in the text/html files.
-Also, the different sources from which we would obtain textual/html data haven’t been decided so far.
+Also, the different sources from which we would obtain textual/html data haven't been decided so far.
 More might be scrapped/added in the future.

 I would be adding the requisite documentation in form of doc-strings, clearly explaining the utility of the module.
 I am already familiar with the SunPy docs conventions, One of my PRs dealt with building documentation.
 If time permits, I would also add doc-tests.